Netflix/probnik/README.md

 * Build availability metrics for your infrastructure
 * Compare DNS providers
 * Compare TLS ciphers and config
-* Measure impact of various protocols (e.g. HTTP 1.1 vs HTTP2)
+* Measure impact of various protocols (e.g. HTTP/1.1 vs HTTP/2)
 * Build a volume/latency models of client traffic
 * And more...